 - International student orientation for all degree programs is August 18-22 (spouses can participate at select times).
 All students from outside North America are required to attend.
 Here is the schedule for the orientation: 2014 International Student Orientation Information

 - Residential and distance student orientation, or Gateway to Seminary, for all MDiv, MTS and MA students is scheduled for August 25-29, 2014.
 This is a required, one-credit course that Spring 2014 and Fall 2014 students must attend.
 (Spouses can participate in select sessions.)
-Advanced placement testing will be offered once during Gateway, but you are encouraged to take the advanced standing exams on your own during the summer with a proctor (more information here).
+Advanced standing exams will be offered once during Gateway, but you are encouraged to take the advanced standing exams on your own during the summer with a proctor (more information here).
 More information about lodging and travel can be found here.
 You can find the Gateway schedule here: Gateway Schedule 2014

 - ThM orientation is Thursday, August 26, from 1:10 – 2:15 p.m.

 - PhD orientation is Friday, August 22, from 12:00 – 2:30 p.m.